-Many moving companies will offer lower rates to fill up a moving truck that will otherwise depart only half-full.
+Many full service moving companies will offer lower rates to fill up a moving truck that will otherwise depart only half-full.
 If you can find a mover with a move already scheduled to your destination and a truck that isn’t filled to capacity, you may be able to lower the rate or reduce the cost for your move.
 Here’s a list of best moving companies for out of state relocation.

 Another inevitable expense of moving your household is, well, moving your household!
 The more stuff you have, the more your long distance move will weigh and the more that weight can cost you.

-On average, most movers or truck rental companies like U-haul estimate that the contents of a one-bedroom apartment will weigh less than 2,000 pounds.
+On average, most full service movers or truck rental companies like U-haul estimate that the contents of a one-bedroom apartment will weigh less than 2,000 pounds.
 Contrast that with the 20,000 pound weight estimate for contents of a five-bedroom house.
 Chances are good the weight of your belongings will fall somewhere in between and every pound will cost you.

 In fact, many movers estimate moving charges by weight as well as by mileage.
 A heavier shipment can mean a bigger, sturdier truck that costs more to run.
 It can also mean more moving personnel and more packing supplies, each of which adds even more dollars and cents to your bottom line.

 Here, once again having more lead time will potentially shave at least some of those dollars off of your final bill.